News, Activities & Events

 Inserir subtítulo aqui

-STRINGS Project organizes a Special Session on the IRSA2020 - XV World Congress of Rural Sociology - Rural Sustainability in the Urban Century.
+STRINGS organizes a Special Session at the IRSA2020 - XV World Congress of Rural Sociology - Rural Sustainability in the Urban Century.

 Cairns, Australia, 8-12 July 2020